kovidgoyal/rapydscript-ng/README.md

 their dependencies, recursively.
 This makes it very easy to integrate the output of RapydScript into your website.

+Modules are searched for by default in the rapydscript builtin modules directory and the directory of the rapydscript file that you are compiling.
+You can add additional directories to the searched locations via the RAPYDSCRIPT_IMPORT_PATH environment variable or the --import-path option to the RapydScript compiler.
+See the documentation of the option for details.

 Exception Handling
 ------------------
 Like Python and JavaScript, RapydScript has exception handling logic.
 The following, for example, will warn the user if variable `foo` is not defined: